Object schema import

 - Synchronize two different servers, each running a different object schema.

 - Create a staging instance containing a subset of the full data from an object schema.

 - Synchronize data between a master server and a set of child servers that contain a subset of the full data.

-This import type will not include your schema's automation rules, roles, and any other configuration.
+This import type won't include your schema's automation rules, roles, or any other configuration.

 Once you've chosen your import type, you'll need to enter details about it.
 Here's the description of fields you should see in Insight.

 Here are general fields, common for every import type: